vasbell/final-project-news-app/README.md

 <br />

-Be sure that you have this version
+Be sure that you have this version of carousel
 #### `npm install react-native-snap-carousel@4.0.0-beta.6`

 <br />